slamora/brackets-wiki/Testing-Pritam's-Linux-build.md

 # Testing Pritam's Linux build

 There has been a lot of interest in the Brackets Community around getting Brackets running on Linux.
 The [Linux Version thread in the brackets-dev forum](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/29vOJ6tvl8A[101-125-false]) got so large and hard to follow that I created this wiki page to summarize the info so far, and also as a collecting point for more info.
-The following info was copied from [Pritam Baral](https://github.com/pritambaral).
+The following info was copied from the post by [Pritam Baral](https://github.com/pritambaral) for his Linux build.

 ## Setting up Brackets